Axinom/mosaic-media-template/services/vod-to-live/service/README.md

 Every video assigned to a channel or playlist must pass the following validation
 rules:

-- Videos must use the H264 codec.
+- Videos must use be encoded as `H264`.
 - Videos must have a separate audio stream.
-- Videos must be encoded in the CMAF format.
+- Videos must be packaged in the `CMAF` format.
 - If DRM protection is enabled, DRM-protected videos must have their DRM key identifiers defined.
 - If DRM protection is disabled, videos cannot be DRM-protected.